 An early application increases opportunities for financial assistance, including graduate assistantships.
-Graduate assistantships are typically assigned to incoming students in March and April.
-Students seeking assistantships are encouraged to have complete applications submitted by March 1.
-Graduate assistantship funds are disbursed prior to June 1.
-Applicants may be considered for admission after that date, but assistantships will likely not be available.
+Graduate assistantships are assigned to incoming students by June 1.
+Students seeking assistantships are encouraged to have complete applications submitted by May 1.
+All graduate assistantship funds are disbursed prior to July 1.
+Applicants may be considered for admission after that date, but assistantships will not be available.